ruicliu/botframework-telephony/README.md

 ```
 **Private preview program is currently full**.
-We are not adding additional customers until after
+We are not adding additional customers at this time.
-Microsoft Ignite 2020.
 ```

 Telphony channel in Microsoft Bot Framework is the Microsoft technology for enabling PSTN calling capabilites in a Bot.
 Telephony channel allows you to build an IVR by leveraging Office 365 phone numbers, along with the full power of Microsoft Azure Bot Framework and Microsoft Speech Services.